With a track record that includes client-side recruitment, Mark Rogers understands well what it’s like to be in the HR decision-maker’s hot seat.

 “Having been on both the client side and the RPO provider side,” Mark says, “I’ve had the opportunity to see RPO outsourcing done well and not so well.
 The organizations that understand the long-term health of their workforce, including talent needs, gaps in skills and talent, succession-planning requirements, etc. are best positioned to outsource successfully to an RPO.”

-Workforce planning is an essential HR function, but can sometimes suffer from a lack of planning.
+Workforce planning is an essential HR function, but can sometimes suffer from a lack of focus.

 Mark says: “In my experience, few companies invest adequate time and resources into the necessary scope of workforce planning.
 If they plan to outsource, they assume the RPO will handle it for them.
 Yes, an RPO can guide you through the process to understand your workforce.
 However, the more information you offer from the beginning, the faster the RPO can begin pipelining and fulfilling your hiring needs.”

 Click through for more information about:Get In Touch